How to Prepare

 -

 The land at Big Springs is a mix of gravel roads and forest paths, some with boulders and roots, at varying degrees of slope.
 The paths traverse various mountain terrain from soft and winding through conifer forest to steep rocky steps and exposed shale slopes.
-The path that connects the Meditation Hall and the Dining Hall has a staircase with 12 stairs and handrails.
+Sturdy shoes are highly recommended for walking on these paths and around the center.
+If you use hiking poles, we recommend bringing those as well.
+The most direct path that connects the Meeting Hall and the Dining Hall has a staircase with 12 stairs and handrails.
 The picturesque Monet bridge has one handrail.
 Please use it.
-Sturdy shoes are highly recommended for walking on these paths and around the center.
-If you use hiking poles, we recommend bringing those as well.
-If walking on this terrain or using stairs is an issue or if you have other mobility limitations, please let your retreat registrar or manager know immediately, so we can assist you with your participation in the retreat.
+There are two double rooms with attached bathrooms that are ADA accessible for guests.
+Please communicate any access needs to your retreat organizer so we can best assist you with your participation in the retreat.

 -